 Hypertension is analysed for Tx and paediatric patients using the relevant targets described in the chapters.
-Hypotension during dialysis is not currently routinely analysed due to poor data completeness.
+Hypotension during dialysis is not currently routinely analysed.

 5.2.6 Diabetic/non-diabetic

 In general, where the UKRR report refers to diabetics it refers to patients with diabetes as a PRD, but excludes patients with diabetes as a comorbidity.
 Non-diabetics, by contrast, includes patients with diabetes as a comorbidity.